gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 be causal by their construction.
 Homogeneity tests could be causal or just associational, depending on how the subjects ended up in the groups.].

+Here are our 6+ steps applied to this example:

+0. The desired RQ is about assessing the relationship between part affiliation and vote choice, but this is constrained by the large rate of non-response in this data set.
+This is an Independence test and so the tableplot and mosaic plot are good visualizations to consider and the $X^2$-statistic will be used.

 1. **Hypotheses:**

     * $H_0$: There is no relationship between the party affiliation